-Michael Dell is expected to take majority ownership of the world's third-largest personal computer maker, which currently has a market value of $23 billion (14.5 billion pounds), while Silver Lake and Microsoft Corp would become minority investors, a third person familiar with the matter said.
+Michael Dell is expected to take majority ownership of the world's third-largest personal computer maker, which currently has a market value of $23 billion, while Silver Lake and Microsoft Corp would become minority investors, a third person familiar with the matter said.

 The final price the group is expected to pay Dell shareholders could not be immediately learned.
 The deal would mark the largest leveraged buyout since the global financial crisis.

 The transaction is set to be finalized over the weekend but the buyout consortium is working on last-minute details and the timetable could still slip, the people cautioned, asking not to be named because the matter is not public.